We are pleased that you are interested in training in Plastic and Reconstructive Surgery at the University of Utah.

-If you are interested in the combined (newly) 6 year residency, please apply through ERAS by visiting their website www.aamc.org/eras.
-This will include 3 years of General Surgery and 3 years of Plastic Surgery.
+If you are interested in the newly approved integrated 6 year residency, please apply through ERAS by visiting their website www.aamc.org/eras.
 Matching will be done through NRMP.
 Interviews are held in December and January.

 The Plastic Surgery residency at the University of Utah conforms to the guidelines set forth by the American Board of Plastic Surgery.
 One resident each year is accepted through the independent match and one is accepted as a PGY 1 through the combined match.

 The clinical rotations of the last 3 years cover 4 hospitals.
 The University of Utah Medical Center is the primary teaching institution with approximately 12 months of the 2 years being spent there.
 Primary Children's Medical Center is the only comprehensive children's hospital in the Intermountain West.
 This rotation occupies approximately 6 months of the total residency.
 The Veterans Administration Medical Center is the regional referral center for the VA medical system and also supplies 6 months of clinical work.
 Our group also covers the plastic surgery service at Shriners Hospital.